Country(ies): South Africa , Botswana , Zimbabwe

 Transport: Overland expedition vehicle & 4x4 safari jeeps

-Highlights: Kalahari Desert, San bush people, Okavango Delta, Moremi National Park, Chobe National Park, Makgadikgadi Pans, Victoria Falls
+Highlights: Kalahari Desert, San bush people, Okavango Delta, Moremi Game Reserve, Savuti Game Reserve, Chobe National Park, Victoria Falls

-This 9-day overland adventure starts in Johannesburg with its extensive flight connections, and then finishes at the spectacular Victoria Falls.
+This 8-day overland adventure starts in Johannesburg with its extensive flight connections, and then finishes at the spectacular Victoria Falls.
 We connect the two with a week exploring the highlights of Botwswana.

 After leaving Johannesburg we head into Botswana and the Kalahari desert, home to the nomadic San hunter gatherers.
-We then continue to the jewel of Botswana, the Okavango Delta where we take a Mokoro ride on the waterways and a game safari into Moremi National Park.
-A 2-night fly in upgrade to a deluxe lodge is also available here.
-Chobe National Park, famous for its large numbers of wild elephants as well as numerous other big game is next, before we arrive at the iconic Victoria Falls.
+We then continue to the jewel of Botswana, the Okavango Delta where we take a Mokoro ride on the waterways and a game safari into the Greater Moremi Game Reserve area.
+An optional scenic flight over the Delta is also available from Maun.
+The Savuti Game Reserve is next, and si famed for having one of the largest concentrations of wildlife in Southern Africa.
+We continue on from Savuti to Chobe National Park, famous for its large numbers of wild elephants as well as numerous other big game, before finally arriving at the iconic Victoria Falls.
 We have some time to see the falls and do some of the many activities available here before the tour ends.
 A 2 day transit back to Johannesburg is available if you would like to fly out of the airport there, or if you have onward travel plans in South Africa.

 Both camping and accommodated versions of the tour are available.